nobelk/nobelk/README.md

 ## About Me
 I’m a hands-on engineering leader with 10+ years of experience designing, building, and delivering scalable apps and data platforms in both Fortune 100 environments and fast-paced startups.
 My background includes:

+- Architecting and implementing microservice-based cloud solutions (AWS, Azure) with microservices and event-driven designs
 - Developing and operating petabyte-scale data ingestion and processing pipelines (ETL/ELT) on AWS and Azure
-- Architecting and implementing cloud solutions (AWS, Azure) with microservices and event-driven designs
-- Driving data governance initiatives (GDPR, HIPAA) for global technology platforms
+- Pioneering AI/ML solutions—from generative AI in education to production-scale ML pipelines
 - Leading globally distributed engineering teams to produce market-leading B2B and B2C analytics apps
-- Pioneering AI/ML solutions—from generative AI in education to production-scale ML pipelines

 I’ve enjoyed leading strategy at organizations (CTO, VP Engineering, SVP roles) and shipping solutions used by millions worldwide.
 I was also recognized internationally for AI innovations, including a Top 20 AI Application (AAAI, USA) award.